DCVL-3D/EgoGVAE_release/README.md

 ### 🛠️ Data Preparation & Preprocessing
 To run the EgoGVAE inference and training, please prepare the SMPL model and preprocess the dataset as follows:

-#### 1. Download the SMPL-H model file
+1. 📥 Download the SMPL-H model file
    - Go to the official [MANO website](https://mano.is.tue.mpg.de/).
-   - Navigate to the **Download** section and you can download the file named:
+   - Navigate to the **Download** section and you can download the file named: <br>
      `Extended SMPL+H model (used in AMASS project)`
-   - Extract the downloaded file and place the `.npz` model files into the `./data/smplh/` directory.
+   - Extract the downloaded file and place the `.npz` model files into the `./data/smplh/` directory. <br>
      *(Example path: `./data/smplh/neural/model.npz`)*

 2. 🏃‍♂️ **Download the AMASS dataset (Optional for training).**